 The answers to these questions will typically rise to the surface after some consideration and probing, with the right people involved.

-Establishing a market strategy within the context of an overall business strategy is important, it will determine the competition and will affect the internal strategy that will be addressed in a later article.
+Establishing a market strategy within the context of an overall business strategy is essential.
+It will determine the competition and will affect the internal strategy that will be addressed in a later article.

-For some businesses, they are looking to gain more control over a local market or expand their business to new geographical regions.
-This is usually the most basic form of growth as it focuses energy and resources on expanding existing product lines and services.
+For some businesses looking to gain more control over a local market or expand their business to new geographical regions.
+An expanding market strategy is usually the most basic form of growth, as it focuses energy and resources on developing existing product lines and services.

-This external business strategy is inherently more difficult as it requires many other pieces of the business development process to be in place in order to be successful.
+This external corporate strategy is inherently more difficult as it requires many other pieces of the business development process to be in place to be successful.

 Positioning is another core component of a business’s external strategy.
-To achieve market goals, positioning must be aligned correctly in order to drive new customers and create value in the minds of existing customers.
+To achieve market success, your strategic position must be aligned correctly to drive new customers and create value in the minds of existing customers.